Chayti/Extracurricular_Learning_School-b7_assignment12/task_description.md

 2. Create a readme for client-side and write about your project.

-    - Website name + logo
+    - Website name or logo or both
     - Minimum 5 points of your website features
     - Used packages/ technology name
     - Live site link